 Currently on faculty at both the Berklee College of Music and the Manhattan School of Music, Sara’s formidable teaching experience also includes the Mark O’Connor String Camps, the Jamey Aebersold Summer Jazz Workshops, the Indiana University String Academy, and a private studio.
 She has given numerous jazz string improvisation workshops and master classes and is involved with JEN (Jazz Education Network), MENC (National Association of Music Education), and ASTA (American String Teachers Association).

 As an award-winning classical violinist, Sara has soloed with several orchestras, given numerous recitals, and performed as a chamber musician in a variety of settings.
 She was raised in a musical family and began violin at age 5, moving through the first five Suzuki volumes in just nine months.
 Subsequent years of private lessons at Indiana University led to her involvement in the classical competition circuit where she won numerous awards and 1st-place prizes.
-Violinist Franco Gulli has written: “Extremely gifted virtuoso of her instrument, and fine musician as well, Sara Caswell has always shown a remarkable understanding of different musical styles and an uncommon power of communication.
+“Sara has always shown a remarkable understanding of different musical styles and an uncommon power of communication.
 These qualities are making of this young artist an outstanding one,” spoken by the late violin maestro Franco Gulli.

 Sara’s artistry and unique sound lead international recording artist/violinist Mark O’Connor to write: “Most good violinists will never experience what Sara creates with her instrument.
 It is beautifully refined emotion that lifts the spirit…Jazz violin needs a universal ambassador…a player who can pick up where the last generation left off.
-Sara Caswell is well on her way to extending that tradition to touch new audiences.”
+Sara is well on her way to extending that tradition to touch new audiences.”